-The fifth head coach in the 31 years of women's soccer at Saint Mary's College, Kai Edwards will enter his sixth season as the Gaels' Head Coach in 2014.
-At the conclusion of the fall 2011 season, Edwards became the program's winningest coach since 2002 with a combined record of 39-50-8 (2009 - present).
+The fifth head coach in the 32 years of women's soccer at Saint Mary's College, Kai Edwards completed his sixth season as the Gaels' Head Coach in 2014.
+At the conclusion of the fall 2011 season, Edwards became the program's winningest coach since 2002 with a combined record of 46-60-11 (2009 - 2014).

 In 2012 the Gaels finished with a 6-12-2 mark, dispite losing several starters to season-ending injuries throughout the year.
 The Gaels faced four nationally ranked programs and scored three times in a loss at nationally ranked Pepperdine.

 In 2011, the Gaels put together their second consecutive winning season posting a 10-8-2 record.
 This was the first 10-win season since 2001 for the attack-minded Gaels; featuring two players with 20+ points each, as well as the third consecutive season with a first team All-WCC member (Jordan Marada, 2nd year).
 The fall 2011 season also included a notable victory at No. 15 UC Irvine.